jet2jet/js-synthesizer/README.md

 self.importScripts('js-synthesizer.js');
 ```

-(You can also load js-synthesizer as an ES Module from the Web Worker.)

 Note that since the Web Audio is not supported on the Web Worker, the APIs/methods related to the Web Audio will not work.
 If you want to use both Web Worker and AudioWorklet, you should implement AudioWorkletProcessor manually as followings:

 * main thread -- create AudioWorkletNode and establish connections between Web Worker and AudioWorklet
-    * You must transfer rendered audio frames from Web Worker to AudioWorklet because AudioWorklet environment does not support creating Web Worker.
+    * You need to transfer rendered audio frames from Web Worker to AudioWorklet, but AudioWorklet environment does not support creating Web Worker.
 By creating `MessageChannel` and sending its port instances to Web Worker and AudioWorklet, they can communicate each other directly.
 * Web Worker thread -- render audio frames into raw buffers and send it for AudioWorklet thread
-* AudioWorklet thread -- receive audio frames and 'render' it in the `process` method
+* AudioWorklet thread -- receive audio frames (and queue) and 'render' it in the `process` method

 ## API